-when

-compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 and respiratory fuel substrates.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition phosphorylation-pathway flux mainly by state of mitochondrial respiration
+LEAK-state (Figure 6A): The LEAK-state is defined as a state of mitochondrial respiration when O2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O2 and respiratory fuel substrates.
+LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.
+Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.